N-Timothy/Arduino-Library/README.md

     ```

 ## Usage
+    How to use the library :
     * This library can be copied directly to the current working directory.
     * To use this library #include"{LIBRARY_NAME}"  , replace the {LIBRARY_NAME} to the copied file name

 ## Examples

-    Here are some example for the Queue libaray
+    Here are some example for the Queue libarry :

 ``` bash
     Queue<int> queue(5); // Make a Queue with max 5 int